 8. Badnore Fort

-This seven-storied fort is a popular tourist attraction and one among multiple forts near to Jaipur with a significant visitor footfall.
+Badnore Fort is a seven-storied fort located on Bhilwara-Asind road.
+It is a popular tourist attraction and one among multiple forts near to Jaipur with a significant visitor footfall.
+The fort has served exclusively for defence purpose.
+Inside the fort, you will see two temples, prisons, stables, rooms with small windows for shooting the invaders and balconies.

 - Location: Bhilwara